-- 56. Develop parent support groups around topics or issues: special needs students, discipline, what to expect from students at various age levels, technology, the Internet, and how to protect children; provide child care. - 57.
-Offer classes to parents and the necessary encouragement to complete a GED, provide in-home child care, or other training needs; provide child care. - 58.
-Hold back-to-school or fall-festival nights with the family resource or youth services center to share information.
-Serve dinner and invite local agencies and businesses to set up information tables.

-- 59. Provide a school-wide supper at the end of the month when food stamps run out.
-These should be celebration events - with child care and transportation provided.
+- Develop parent support groups around topics or issues: special needs students, discipline, what to expect from students at various age levels, technology, the Internet, how to protect children, and make sure to provide child care. - Offer classes to parents and families and the necessary encouragement to complete a GED, and/or other training needs. - Hold back-to-school or fall-festival nights with the family resources or youth services center to share information.
+Serve dinner and invite local agencies and businesses to set up information tables. - Provide a school-wide supper at the end of the month when food instability might affect families These should be celebration events with child care and transportation provided.
 Parents should be complimented on strategies they have been using with their children and ideas can be shared for what they can do at home during the coming month to help their children achieve at higher levels.
-Some schools have ice cream socials; others have had DJs with line-dancing instructors. - 60.
-Work with family resource or youth services centers to identify other family needs and work to meet those needs as a school.
+Some schools have ice cream socials; others have had DJs with line-dancing instructors.

+• Work with family resource or youth services centers to identify other family needs and work to meet those needs as a school.

-INVOLVEMENT IN GOVERNANCE: Parents and other community residents in advisory, decision-making or advocacy roles in parent associations, advisory committees and school improvement or school-based councils.
+Parent and Family Engagement In Governance: Parents and other community residents in advisory, decision-making or advocacy roles in parent associations, advisory committees and school improvement or school-based councils.
 Parent and community activists in independent advocacy groups that monitor the schools or work for school improvement.

-- 61. Encourage parents to run for school councils and for district school board seats. - 62.
-Hold focus groups (discussion groups) asking parents how to engage other parents.
-Provide coffee and cookies or a meal and child care. - 63.
-Get parents involved in helping to develop discipline policies.
-This encourages parents to have input and then helps to implement the policies at home. - 64.
-Develop strategies that ask parents how they would deal with situations that arise in the school. - 65.
-Get parents involved in school committees.
-Make sure that this work is worthy, wellorganized and creates results. - 66.
-Invite all parents to attend school-based decision making training to prepare them for future participation with the school council and its committees. - 67.
-When individual students have discipline problems, invite their family members to help create a plan to deal with the problem.
+- Encourage parents to run for school councils and for district school board seats. - Hold focus groups (discussion groups) asking parents how to engage other parents.
+Provide coffee and cookies or a meal and child care. - Get parents involved in helping to develop discipline policies.
+This encourages parents to have input and then helps to implement the policies at home. - Develop strategies that ask parents how they would deal with situations that arise in the school. - Get families involved in school committees.
+Make sure that this work is worthy, well-organized and creates results. - Invite all families to attend school-based decision making training to prepare them for future participation with the school council and its committees. - When individual students have discipline problems, invite their family members to help create a plan to deal with the problem.
 Ask what works for them.
 Be prepared to share what you've found works at school.

-COLLABORATION AND EXCHANGES WITH THE COMMUNITY: Involvement of any of the institutions that share some responsibility for children's development and success.
+COLLABORATION AND EXCHANGES WITH THE COMMUNITY: Parent and Family Engagement of any of the institutions that share some responsibility for children's development and success.
 This includes programs that provide access to and coordinate community and support services for children and their families, and other arrangements that draw on community resources to support children's learning.